younes-mirinezhad/Gallery_Python/README.md

 ----------------------------------
 In this repository, I prepared a sample to use QAbstractListModel and QQuickPaintedItem in python.

+You can use this code in you computer vision projects and show the images to the users after performing the required processing.

 ### QAbstractListModel
 To use as an input model for ListView or GridView and link python lists to QML objects.